 Yoga for EveryBODY: Community Yoga Class

 Recommendations: Wear layered nonrestrictive clothing.
 Bring water, a hand towel, and yoga mat.
-Pro-tip: A foldable travel yoga mats fits great in a suitcase.
-Hotel towels also work well in a pinch!
+Pro-Tip: Foldable travel yoga mats fit great in suitcases.
+Hotel towels also work great in a pinch!

 Alyson Stover, MOT, JD, OTR/L, BCP

 Discover how occupational therapy is the ultimate contradiction; we are the same but can look so different.
 Join AOTA President Stover as she highlights some of the unique ways occupational therapists and occupational therapy assistants are practicing today and come away inspired by the positive impact we’re making in the world.